Researchers

 Talking openly about money

-Talking openly about money - in the family center, research Prof. Dr. Stefanie Bödeker
+Talking openly about money - in the family centre, research Prof. Dr. Stefanie Bödeker

-The competent handling of money has become an important key qualification for a successful lifestyle.
-Preventive services have so far been aimed primarily at children, young people and people just starting out in their careers.
-Parents and families are rarely addressed directly and, as previous experience has repeatedly shown, are difficult to reach as a new target group.
+Being able to handle money competently has become an important key qualification for a successful lifestyle.
+Preventative programmes have so far been aimed primarily at children, young people and young professionals.
+Parents and families are rarely addressed directly and, as previous experience has shown time and again, are difficult to reach as a new target group.

-Family centers with their new structure create a promising low-threshold access for families in the social area.
-In addition to childcare, they offer families a variety of counseling and educational services.
-To this end, they cooperate with external partners.
-The project uses this access route to explore the possibilities for counseling and education around the topic of financial literacy in family centers.
+With their new structure, family centres create promising low-threshold access for families in the social area.
+In addition to childcare, they offer families a wide range of counselling and educational services.
+They also cooperate with external partners.
+The project uses this access route to explore the opportunities for advice and education on the topic of financial literacy in family centres.

 SiLKe

-"SiLKe - Secure Food Chain through the Application of Blockchain Technology" deals with the development of a blockchain solution that can enable full transparency for supply chains across all commodity groups.
+"SiLKe - Safe food chain through the application of blockchain technology" deals with the development of a blockchain solution that can enable complete transparency for supply chains across all product groups.